theRealAph/ScopeLocals/README.md

   This is a very common pattern, and it is not supported well by the complex API of `ThreadLocal`.

-- *Unbounded Persistence* — Once set, a `ThreadLocal` is _persistent_: that is to say, the incarnation of the value for each thread that calls `set()` is retained for the lifetime of the thread, or until a method running on that thread calls `remove()`.
+- *Unbounded Persistence* — Once set, a thread-local variable is _persistent_: that is to say, the incarnation of the value for each thread that calls `set()` is retained for the lifetime of the thread, or until a method running on that thread calls `remove()`.

-  Having to call `remove()` on a `ThreadLocal` to clean it up when it's no longer in use means that it is all too easy for values to persist longer than is desirable.
-It is unfortunately common for developers to forget to remove a `ThreadLocal`.
-Indeed, for programs that rely on the unconstrained mutability of `ThreadLocal`, there may be no clear point at which it is safe to call `remove()`.
+  Having to call `remove()` on a thread-local variable to clean it up when it's no longer in use means that it is all too easy for values to persist longer than is desirable.
+It is unfortunately common for developers to forget to remove a thread-local variable.
+Indeed, for programs that rely on the unconstrained mutability of thread-local variable, there may be no clear point at which it is safe to call `remove()`.
 This can lead to a long-term memory leak.
-Even though the program may have long since moved on from having any use for an object referenced from the `ThreadLocal`, it will not be garbage collected unless the thread exits.
+Even though the program may have long since moved on from having any use for an object referenced from the thread-local variable, it will not be garbage collected unless the thread exits.

   Clearly, it would be better if sharing of data from `set()` and